All Episodes

 Who's next?

-Jeremy in um in Bow Bridge, wherever.
+Jeremy in Bow Bridge, wherever.

 I don't know what LOA is.

-Um welcome to the program, sir.
+Welcome to the program, sir.

 Hello.

-Hello, Mr. Limbaugh.
+Hello, Mr. Lembaugh.

 I've been calling a lot, trying to get through, and this is the first time.

-Uh like I want to get a t-shirt that says uh the party left me behind because I'm going to re-register as Republican as soon as I can, and you know, the economic policies they pushed through has left me in a serious bind.
+Like, I want to get a t-shirt that says the party left me behind because I'm going to re-register as Republican as soon as I can.

-And I'm a very big social liberal, but I can't deal with the it seems like Republicans are the only ones who actually know how to run the economy and get things right.
+It seems like Republicans are the only ones who actually know how to run the economy and get things right.

-And I was exposed to a lot of that, and it wasn't until like when I started working here, I've been working since around 2006, and every day I listen to your program, and it's just like every day I'm getting more and more leaning towards the right, leaning towards the right until finally I've I gotta I can't think you just look at me, folks, as the flag.
+And it wasn't until when I started working here, I've been working since around 2006, and every day I listen to your program, and it's just like every day I'm getting more and more leaning towards the right, towards the right, until finally I got a.

-I just just you're listening to me, you're looking at the American flag.
+You're looking at the American flag.

-I know the phones are melting up on Capitol Hill, but uh if I didn't know that, this email that we just received, our office just received, would tell me.
+I know the phones are melting up on Capitol Hill, but if I didn't know that, this email that we just received, our office just received, would tell me.

 We just received an email from Eric Cantor's office.